luci/luci-go/lucicfg/doc/README.md

 out an appropriate realm for a legacy resource based on resource's existing attributes.
 Some services may not have legacy resources at all.
 The legacy realm is not used in these case.
 Refer to the service documentation.

+The project realm should be used as the realm for 'project global' resources, for example, the project configuration itself, or derivations thereof.
+Some LUCI services may use bindings in this realm to allow federation of administration responsibilities to the project (rather than relying on exclusively LUCI service administrators).

 The primary way of populating the permission set of a realm is via bindings.
 Each binding assigns a role to a set of principals (individuals, groups or